Merced County Association of Governments Logo This site is brought to you by the Merced County Association of Governments

 Clip Art Picture - Blue Bicycle

-Riders are responsible to properly load your bicycle and do so at your own risk.
+Riders are responsible to properly load and unload your bicycle and do so at your own risk.

-· Your bicycle can be no larger than 80 inches long or 48 inches high.
+· Your bicycle must be no larger than 80 inches long and 48 inches high.
 No motors, child carriers, or other bulky attachments can be accommodated due to weight and space limitations.

 · At the bus stop, have your bike ready to go as the bus approaches.
-Remove water bottles, pumps. or other objects that might fall off during a trip.
+Remove water bottles, pumps, or other objects that might fall off during the trip.

-· Merced County Transit is not responsible for damages incurred to or caused by bicycles on transit system property, and is not liable for damage to bicycles that are loaded improperly.
-Riders are responsible to properly load your bicycle and do so at your own risk.
+Merced County Transit is not responsible for damages incurred to or caused by bicycles on transit system property, and is not liable for damage to bicycles that are loaded improperly.
+You are responsible for properly loading your bicycle and must do so at your own risk.

 < Back Home